ccfontes/eg/README.md

   [_ $spam _] => map?
   [_ _ $eggs] => {:a {:b $eggs}})
 ```
+When writing the assertion, *don't cares* enable us to spend less time doing fillers, and the reader is able to better understand the focus
+of the assertion.

 As a personal experience, writing tests often becomes an afterthought, because creating test boilerblate like a new test namespace, requiring test forms and functions under test is too much of a hassle, while being immersed on writting code.
 It makes sense to have test forms globally available that we use almost as often as `defn`.
 Introducing `set-eg!`!
 Call it at the development entrypoint of your program:
 ```clj